-- 1. Access to Court Records for Adult Criminal Proceedings (and Traffic Court, as applicable) - 1.1 The following policy provides direction regarding access to court record information in adult criminal proceedings (and Traffic Court, as applicable).
-For access to parts of the Court record that are not expressly addressed in this policy, the public may apply to the Court for an order permitting access. - 1.2 The manager or court administrator shall respond to a request for access to court records as quickly as reasonably possible.
+1. Access to Court Records for Adult Criminal Proceedings (and Traffic Court, as applicable)

+1.1 The following policy provides direction regarding access to court record information in adult criminal proceedings (and Traffic Court, as applicable).

+1.2 The manager or court administrator shall respond to a request for access to court records as quickly as reasonably possible.
 Noting the comments in the above policy statement, the expectation of the Court is that for routine access requests, there should be no significant delay in the public and the media gaining access to court records.